chibiboba/JS-120/JS 129/Specifics Study Guide.md

 - Two ways to distinguish a non-existent property from an property with value of `undefined`:

-  - `in` operator
+  - The **`in` operator** : returns `true` if the specified property is in the specified object or its prototype chain.

+    - prop: A string or symbol representing a property name or array index (non-symbols will be coerced to strings).

     ```js
-    property in object // syntax
+    prop in object // syntax
+    'propertyName' in object
     ```

   - `hasOwnProperty` (is an instance method): Returns a boolean indicating whether the object has the specified property as its own property (as opposed to inheriting it).